Retro Puppet Master (1999)

 Jack Donner

-Of course we have a special appearance by Guy Rolfe as the older Toulon on present day bring his charm on the screen talking to his puppets on how they were created which looked nicely done with what he had to do in it.
+Of course we have a special appearance by Guy Rolfe (Older Andre Toulon) on present day bring his charm on the screen talking to his puppets on how they were created which looked nicely done with what he had to do in it.

 The music for this film is very different than what we have expected with alot of strong and powerful orchestra music.
 Does it fit the film?
 Why yes it does even if it isn't the same.
 There's many loud suspenseful playing in it which sounds nicely done for the scene's that it was used on all composed by John Massari.